10 Interesting Facts You May Not Know About In Magic: The Gathering Lore

 The Roil is the citizens’ name for the strange twisting and changing of the landscape on Zendikar, a behaviour unique to the plane and one which makes the land itself seem alive.
 Contrary to the citizens’ belief, though, it has not always been a feature of the plane.
 It began to occur after the Eldrazi Titans were trapped on the plane, as Zendikar’s way of crying out for help at the taint that ran beneath its surface.
 The Roil is a symptom of the plane trying to rid itself of the Eldrazi.
 Once the Titans were released from their prison, the Roil subsided, and would never occur again.

-6. Slivers only currently exist on Dominaria because of the Riptide Project
+6. Slivers only currently exist on Dominaria because of the Riptide Project – otherwise they would be extinct there

 They were not native to the plane, but were overlaid onto Dominaria with Rath – the Sliver Queen being the original guardian of parts of the Legacy – and were destroyed during the Apocalypse set.
 Afterwards, when we pick up in the events of Odyssey, the sliver fossils are being studied at the Riptide Laboratory on a far-off island.
 However, they were not just being studied but also being reanimated; and soon, they grew too clever for the scientists, broke out of their cells and overran the laboratory.
 In the same burst of mana as the creation of Karona, the Sliver Hivelord was made, giving the hive mind a new direction and purpose.
 The Hivelord appears to have died when Karona did, though there is no official confirmation of this; nor of the state of the quickly evolving slivers which were once extinct.